mkoelle/BC-React-Application-Architecture-for-Production/README.md

 To be honest, I like projects that prevent you from checking in poorly formatted code. husky's gotten easier too use recently as well.

 Nitpick; author does not mention creating the `lint-staged.config.js` file, though they do provide the contents to do so with.

+### Project structure overview

+> mark - "Ive Got A Fever And The Only Prescription Is More Cowbell"
+>
+> crowd - "by cowbell do you mean feature based structures?"
+>
+> mark - acting cool, tilting his head and slicking his hair back; "You know it!"

+The only folder under `src` we start off with compared to the book is loosely the pages folder, and we had to change things out to use that.
+Introducing the folders here seems ok, but I hope we talk about creating them again when they are needed, rather than putting in the placeholders like in the lab.

+The author mentions four base sub folders / files for the feature folders then follows up with an image that shows 5 each in all the examples, why not include the `pages` subfolder in the list?

+:notebook: enforcing features imports via the index.ts is an interesting way of making the implementation pseudo-private.

 ## Chapter 3